 You might be asking yourself… “How fast is fast?”.
 Depending on the PWC that you purchase, your max speed could be anywhere from 40 MPH to 70 MPH.
 While you may never actually reach 70 MPH, it’s important to know what your Jet Ski is capable of.
 The average speed that would be considered “fast enough” is around 50 MPH, and even this is considered quite fast.

 Speed is an important factor to consider, even if you aren’t a speed demon.
 When you hit a certain speed level the watercraft becomes increasingly difficult to operate and you can’t slow down quickly should there be a hazard in your way.
-If you plan on traveling longer distances, you may need to consider a PWC that can get you there quickly, which means you’d want to consider having a higher MPH limit.
+If you plan on traveling long distances, you may need to consider a PWC that can get you there quickly, which means you’d want to consider having a higher MPH limit.
 If you plan on having your kids cruise around, you may want to stay at that 40 MPH speed limit, as things get a little trickier to control the faster you’re going!

 As mentioned above, all PWC’s have inboard jet engines, which is a blessing when riding in shallow waters as you do not have to worry about your engines slamming on reefs or shallow sand.
 It also allows for easy parking by just driving the jet ski straight up onto the sand.
 You can have more of a carefree ride knowing that your engine won’t rip out should you accidentally hit something below you.